casserole

 The instructions of the recipe are the same except for one extra step.
 There are ingredients substituting the cream of celery soup that need to be added when the sauce is hot.
 Before turning off the heat and adding cheddar cheese to the sauce, add ¾ cup cream, broth, butter, arrowroot flour, salt and pepper.
 Using a whisk stir until the sauce is smooth.
 Continue with the recipe directions.

 I like holiday meals.
 Partly because of all the lovely foods we don’t make during other times of the year, but also because the meals often require cooking all day.
 Darn.
 Heh.
 We like spending time in the kitchen.
 Besides keeping us close to the alcoholic beverage supplies, it is a place where we have great conversation and create or try new things.
 This is a good thing, in my opinion.
 Besides a huge bird, or a massive ham, I always look forward to green bean casserole.
 There is something about the beans and the creamy sauce and the occasional mushroom bits all swirled together in a single bite.
 This version of the casserole does not include the crunchy fried onions, because of the wheaty carbiness of them, but it still turned out to appease my comfort food craving for the soupy, crunch version.
 I don’t know how well this would work with whole fresh beans, but with the canned french style the sauce coated every bit very well and the richness I love so much was able to shine through.
 I am not partial to all the extra stuff they put in canned soups, as I have ranted about before, so I am always glad to figure out versions of comfort foods I enjoy with out the canned stuff.
 Big D got a little perturbed at how much I liked the green bean casserole over the flaxseed dressing, which was pretty good.
 His holiday comfort food goes back to his grandmother’s dressing, filled with biscuits, cornbread, apples and sage.
-I don’t know that he ever gave green bean casserole a second though before we got together.
+I don’t know that he ever gave green bean casserole a second thought before we got together.
 What can I say, I am a green bean casserole girl.
-Have I mentioned I like green bean casserole.
+Have I mentioned I like green bean casserole?
 That last one was for Big D.

 Soupless Green Bean Casserole